-Redshirt Senior Christine Dudek has tallied three assists through 11 games this season after having none in the first three years of her playing career.
+Redshirt Senior Christine Dudek has tallied a team-leading five assists through 13 games this season after having none in the first three years of her playing career.

 After a scoreless freshman and sophomore year, she broke out with 10 points (five goals) last season.

-This year, she assisted on Hannah Allison's second goal vs. Lock Haven while setting up fellow senior Amy Bonenberger in the season-opener at then-No. 16 Old Dominion.
+This year, she assisted on Hannah Allison's second goal vs. Lock Haven a few days after setting up fellow senior Amy Bonenberger in the season-opener at then-No. 16 Old Dominion.

 Dudek then scored a goal at defending national champion and No. 1 Maryland.
 It came on only her second shot of the season with both coming in a span of nine seconds.
 The second shot found the back of the cage after a scramble in front of the goal.

-She has made the most of her shots with two goals on only five attempts.
+She has made the most of her shots with three goals on only eight attempts.